nebuly-ai/nos/docs/en/docs/prerequisites.md

 [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 on all the nodes of your cluster with a GPU.

-After installing the NVIDIA Drivers and the Container Toolkit on your nodes, you need to manually install the following Kubernetes components:
+After installing the NVIDIA Drivers and the Container Toolkit on your nodes, you need to install the following Kubernetes components:

 - [NVIDIA GPU Feature Discovery](https://github.com/NVIDIA/gpu-feature-discovery)